 Build Your Team

-Improve as a Communicator
+Be a Communicator

-A company has to make money to stay in business.
-That means bringing money in the door, and it means spending less than you bring in.
+Most managers are expected to help the company make money, directly or indirectly.
+That means bringing money in the door and spending less than you bring in.
 Depending on your function in the organization, you may have more influence on one area or the other, but you need to understand both.